 Ketchikan is served from Seattle, Washington, by Alaska Airlines, (800) 426-0333, and the Alaska Marine Highway (800) 252-7522.

 Summer temperatures range from 50 degrees to 70 degrees F. Prevailing winds are from the southeast.
 In times of sunny weather winds are from the north.

 Please make reservations early, especially if you are a couple or solo paddler.
 This will help us try to match you up with a few others so we can make the four person minimum.
-We accept payment by certified check, Visa/Mastercard, travelers checks and Alaska checks.
-A deposit of $100.00 is required to hold your reservation.
+We accept payment by credit card or cash.

 What to Bring for Day Trips: